BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 \end{figure}

 Figure \ref{fig:selected-model-actual-vs-predicted-times} presents the measured kernel execution times against the predicted execution times from the trained model.
-Each point represents a single combination of kernel and problem size.
+Each point represents a single combination of kernel and problem size -- there are 64k points in total.
 The plot shows a strong linear correlation indicating a good model fit.
 Under-predictions typically occur on four kernels over the medium and large problem sizes, while over-predictions occur on the tiny and small problem sizes.
 However, these outliers are visually over-represented in this figure as the final mean absolute error is low, at ~0.1.